Fellowships & Awards

 The second project is the Atlanta Rap Map project that maps out Rap lyrics from popular Atlanta-based musicians over the last 20 years.
 The purpose of the project was to generate a living history of the city’s changing landscape while focusing on the uneven evolution of the city that is leaving significant lower income portions of the city behind.
 The motivation behind the project was to create policy tools that can be co-opted into future policy planning.

-I was awarded the Taiwan Fellowship to conduct field research in Taiwan as well as ASEAN region.
+I was awarded the Taiwan Fellowship for 2017 to conduct field research in Taiwan as well as ASEAN region.
 The Fellowship contributes directly to my dissertation fieldwork concerning the role of systems and bureaucracies during democratization.
-The fellowship has also allowed me to expand on my work within the domain of IR by exploring Taiwan’s engagement in South East Asia through the New Southbound Policy introduced by the DPP Government in the last 12 months.
-For the period of my fellowship, I am a Visting Fellow at the Institute of Political Science (IPS) at National Sun Yat – Sen University in Kaohsiung (Taiwan).
-I also teach a twice-monthly graduate seminar session on comparative politics at IPS.
+The fellowship also allowed me to expand on my work within the domain of IR by exploring Taiwan’s engagement in South East Asia through the New Southbound Policy introduced by the DPP Government in the last 12 months.
+For the period of my fellowship, I was a Visting Fellow at the Institute of Political Science (IPS) at National Sun Yat – Sen University in Kaohsiung (Taiwan).
+I also taught twice-monthly graduate seminar session on comparative politics at IPS.

 I am a Visiting Research Associate at the center since May 2017.
 At CPPG, my focus is on regionalism, particularly South Asian Association for Regional Cooperation (SAARC) and China’s One Belt One Road (OBOR) initiative’s impact on Pakistan and South Asia.
 This coincides with my work on Taiwan’s attempts to reinvent its diplomatic approach to South and East Asia by focusing on cultural exchange rather than full diplomatic relations with Taiwan as part the New Southbound Strategy.